 What we don’t: Pricey relative to its on-trail performance.

-Danner is best known for their throwback, full-leather boots, but their Mountain 600 has struck a chord with the day-hiking crowd.
-The over-the-ankle design is relatively light, surprisingly flexible underfoot, and has sharp looks with a full-grain leather upper and quality lacing hardware.
+Danner is best known for their throwback, full-leather boots, but their Mountain 600 Leaf has struck a chord with the day-hiking crowd.
+The over-the-ankle design is relatively light, surprisingly flexible underfoot, and has a sharp look with a full-grain leather upper and quality lacing hardware.
 Recently updated, the boot is now part of Danner’s “recraftable” collection, which allows you to send the 600 Leaf in for a resole after the tread has worn down.
-Additional upgrades include a new and more sustainable Gore-Tex liner (it’s 45% recycled) and a range of color options that includes some darker designs along with the traditional tan.
+Additional upgrades include a new and more sustainable Gore-Tex liner (it’s 45% recycled) and a range of color options that include some darker designs along with the traditional tan.

 See the Men's Danner Mountain 600 Leaf See the Women's Danner Mountain 600 Leaf

-19. Zamberlan Vioz GTX ($350)
+17. Zamberlan Vioz GTX ($350)

 Zamberlan Vioz GTX hiking bootsCategory: Heavyweight